dib-lab/2022-branchwater-benchmarking/README.md

 then run the snakemake workflow:
 ```
-snakemake -j 64 -s benchmarking.snakefile --resources only_one_job=1
+snakemake -c 64 -p -s benchmarking.snakefile  --resources only_one_job=1
 ```

 ## appendix